geniee-ai/geniee-cli/README.md

 ## Setup

 1. Signup to https://geniee.io and generate a access token.
-Log into web, and go to Dashboard > Create token (*Note: Token are only shown once so place copy and save it somewhere.*)
+Log into web, and go to Dashboard > Create token (*Note: Token are only shown once, so copy and save it somewhere safe.*)

 2. Install Geniee CLI